Procedure Guide ·C-Section ·2026

 Coverage Basics

-Most standard pet insurance policies exclude breeding-related costs, including planned C-sections.
-Emergency C-sections for life-threatening dystocia may be covered by some policies, but many still exclude them under the breeding exclusion.
-A few specialty policies or breeding endorsements exist for professional breeders.
+Most policies exclude breeding-related costs, including planned C-sections.
+Emergency C-sections for life-threatening dystocia may be covered, but many exclude them under breeding exclusions.
+Few specialty policies or endorsements exist for breeders.

 Red flag · Waiting period